-So, how can you keep control of your wheelie bins when the weather turns blustery?
+So, how can you keep control of your domestic wheelie bins when the weather turns blustery?
 Follow our advice below.

-On collection day, your bin is at its most vulnerable as it needs to be placed out on the street, making it readily available for the waste operatives.
+On collection day, your rubbish bin is at its most vulnerable as it needs to be placed out on the street, making it readily available for the waste operatives.
 Being positioned on the road means it is open to attack by gusts of wind.